ajaxian79/algorithms/docs/monotonic-queue.md

 LIS via patience: each pile holds the smallest tail of length k.

 Edit distance is LCS with a twist: substitution is a third option at each cell.

+## entry 1

+LIS via patience: each pile holds the smallest tail of length k.